 There is a lot that goes into building a long-term PR media strategy.
 Here’s a general outline that may help with your PR efforts:

-Target Audience: The best PR strategies start with understanding the target audience–who they are, what media publications they read, what values they have, and the basic demographics.
+Target Audience: The best PR strategies start with understanding the target audience–who they are, what media publications they read, their values, and the basic demographics.
 Many companies have several target consumers, so it’s common for them to build a buyer persona.
 This is essential for all earned media programs.

 Goal Identification: The first step of the process is to identify the goals of the PR campaign––what do you want to accomplish?
 If it’s crisis management, that goal would be pretty straightforward.
 But most PR programs will have multiple plans to address brand awareness, media coverage in targeted media outlets, etc.

 Messaging Goals: Decide whether supportive key messages are necessary to convey a specific angle or emphasize the main message.
-These could be anything from interesting facts about the company, executive experiences, or personal anecdotes.
+These could include interesting facts about the company, executive experiences, or personal anecdotes.

 Strategic Media Relations: This is the backbone of all PR tactics.
-It’s critical to identify the top media outlets in which you want to get coverage, and don’t just say, “The New York Times.”
+It’s critical to identify the top media outlets where you want coverage, and don’t just say, “The New York Times.”
 Based on the above data points, other media outlets might be more suitable for your story.
-You should also consider hiring the right agency or consultant with relationships with these media outlets.
+You should also consider hiring the right PR agency or consultant with relationships with these media outlets.
 It’ll make your PR efforts much easier.

 Measurement: One of the most critical factors in measuring the success of your PR strategy plan is to ensure that you raise awareness and reach your target audience with your brand stories.
 This is much easier said than done.
-But it’s critical to ensure that you build a PR measurement strategy that accounts for more than reach and impressions.
+But building a PR measurement strategy that accounts for more than reach and impressions is critical.
 It must address all of your PR objectives.

 SEO Visibility: One non-traditional method to measure the success of a PR strategy is if it can be sustained over time and has a long shelf-life.
 This is why having a strategic content distribution approach is critical.
 When you focus on creating long-form content on your owned media channels, you will rank for the targeted keywords and phrases and reap the long-term benefits of increasing brand awareness over time.

-PR Software: There are hundreds PR tools and strategies available in the market today.
+PR Software: Hundreds of PR tools and strategies are available in the market today.
 The top players in the space are Cision and Meltwater.
 Still, I have prepared a comprehensive list of what I think to be the leading media monitoring tools available today that can support your PR efforts.